Skip to content

 Everything you need to know

-The score is built from three measurements per engine, averaged across all four engines, then normalised to a zero to one hundred range.
-The first measurement is whether the engine answered without any citation at all the highest possible signal for an open door.
-The second measurement is whether the citations that did appear came from weak sources flagged as doors the team could push through with stronger content.
-The third measurement is the relative authority of the cited sources compared to the team's own domain closer matches signal more accessible competition than vastly stronger incumbents.
-The three measurements combine into a per engine score, the four engines average into a topic score, and the result is the single zero to one hundred number the team sees.
+The score is built from three measurements per engine, averaged across all four, then normalised to zero to one hundred.
+First, whether the engine answered with no citation at all, the strongest open door signal.
+Second, whether any citations came from weak sources you could push through.
+Third, the authority of the cited sources relative to your own domain.
+The three combine per engine, the four engines average into a topic score, and that single number is what the team sees.